PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 9.  **Difficulty:** Hard
 10. **Impact Definition:** Risky/Exploratory

-### API and Mobile App: E2E encryption and security improvement in Talawa and Talawa-Api.
+### API and Mobile App: E2E encryption and security improvement in Talawa and Talawa-API.

 1. **Description:** Currently passwords from frontend are sent on plain text format to the server which is not good to have since these can we tracked by tracing HTTP calls over the network.
 We want to improve this and send password in SHA256 format before hand to discourage such tracing and minimise direct acctacks on server.
 We also want that our server's should only respond to authorised cliend hence we figured out to implement SSL pining.
 In our case we cannot do this by hardcoding the certificated in our client rather we would have to do is dynamically by publically sending a signed certificate only when the user is authorised added he can only download that once per login.
 This require changes to be made on Talawa graphQL client and in the talawa-api to be able to send signed certificate.
 Followed by this we want our users to not think of there privacy just focus on sharing text to there peers by making there chat private to them only.
 1. **Expected Outcomes:**